Newborn photos while quarantined.

 Stacy Golden owns Golden Photography in downtown Lake Zurich IL, a suburb of Chicago, where she has been photographing maternity, newborns, families, and commercial work since 2009.
 She’s currently sheltering at home and cannot wait to break out to begin photographing for you ASAP.
 Feel free to contact her if you liked this article or are thinking about photos later this year after work can resume!

-Currently scheduling due dates through October!
+Currently scheduling 2025 due dates!

 X